 Why is Music important?

-Music is a powerful universal language which promotes unity, enables us to process and express our emotions and fuels our imagination.
-Music is important in developing individual discipline, focus and memory.
+Music is a powerful universal language which promotes unity and celebrates difference.
+It enables us to process and express our emotions and fuels our imagination.
+Music is important in developing individual skill, discipline, focus and memory.
 Whether we are singing, playing, or listening, we develop our aural discrimination through Music, which is an important element of communication and literacy too.
-Singing is at the heart of our Music lessons and repetition of techniques is vital to consolidate and gain confidence.
 Singing songs, chants and listening to nursery rhymes are a great starting point in our EYFS.

 When is Music taught?

 Music is taught on a Wednesday by our specialist teacher Sam Morris.
-Sam begins working with the children in year one and introduces a new instrument to play each year.
+Sam begins working with the children in Year One and introduces a new instrument to play each year.
 The lessons are for an hour each week and teachers also touch upon Music during their topic lessons.
+Music is at the heart of our Liturgical celebrations in school in preparation for Christmas and Easter.

 How is Music taught?